DariaVesela/VideoSentimentAnalysis/README.md

 ### TO VIEW THE MAIN REPORT, GO TO services/CineSense.ipynb
 ### FOR VIEWING THE OUTPUT FOLDERS, GO TO services/output

+### About Implementation:

+## Architecture

+I’ve selected the hexagonal (also called **ports and adapters**) architecture for this project as it is widely used in industry settings due to its scalability and reusability.

+The architecture breaks the program down into **Domain**, **Services**, **Use cases** and **Adapters**.
+The Domain is the broad data that we’re working with – in this case YouTube videos and their content.
+Services represent the results we want to obtain from the domain – in this case a Jupyter file which presents the log of what we did with the data, and the #1 downloaded videos, #2 transcribed audio, #3 sentiment analysis, #4 emotion extraction and #5 text translation into Spanish – the result of which can be found in the output files.
+Because the actual implementation – which lives in the adapters folder – is decoupled from the business logic, the application can be easily maintained should the requirements change – e.g. if we want to use a different library to extract emotions, we simply modify the adapter.

+## Use cases
+There are two major use cases: the actual downloading of the YouTube videos and the **actions we can perform on the content**, such as **sentiment analysis**.
+I have enveloped the actions into a single use case called utilities to separate the obtaining of the data and the analysis of the data.
+# Downloading Videos
+Downloading videos only requires one method.
+I have compared the speed of download for sequential download, threading and multiprocessing.
+The results of this can be found in the **pandas data frame** in the Jupyter file.
+Unsurprisingly, the sequential method is the least efficient.
+The multiprocessing method is the most efficient, as this is a CPU bound task and multiprocessing is taking advantage of multi-core processors and processes downloads in parallel.
+The time saving is evident, as multiprocessing is roughly 4x quicker than sequential download in this case.
+Threading also brings a much improved result compared to sequential download, however, as this is not an I/O bound task, it is less efficient than multiprocessing.

+## Analysing Videos
+The **video analysis** consists of **extracting audio**, **transcribing audio**, **extracting sentiment analysis** and **extracting emotions**.
+I have used the **MoviePy** library for extracting the audio and **speechrecognition** for transcribing it.
+For extracting emotions I’ve used the **text2emotion** library, for sentiment analysis I’ve used the **TextBlob** library (returning the polarity and sensitivity) and for translation I’ve relied on Google Translate.
+The results for each video can be found in the respective folder, labelled according to the name of the video.
+As the extract emotions, extract sentiment analysis and translate methods repeatedly rely on the results of the extract audio and transcribe audio methods, I have used caching to store the extracted and transcribed audio, which significantly increased the overall speed of the program.
+I have also compared the sequential, threading and multiprocessing methods for extracting audio.
+Once again, the multiprocessing method is the most efficient due to its suitability for CPU bound tasks.
+Surprisingly, the sequential method performed marginally better than the threading method.
+There is a variety of possible reasons for this, with a likely one being that threading creates a lot of overhead in terms of managing context switching and synchronization.
+Furthermore, threads working on extracting one audio might lead to contention for resources, which is avoided when using the sequential method.
+Logging
+I have implemented a simple logger to inform the user regarding the state of the processing of individual videos, as well as any potential errors.
+There is also the option to use loguru for a more scaled up logging experience.

 This project requires the installation of Poetry, FFmpeg, and necessary dependencies for smooth operation across various platforms.
 Additionally, it contains a Jupyter notebook titled `services.ipynb` which needs to be run.

 ## Table of Contents